 This section provides definitions for the specific terminology and the concepts used when describing the C++ programming language.

 A C++ program is a sequence of text files (typically header and source files) that contain declarations.
-They undergo translation to become an executable program, which is executed when the OS calls its main function.
+They undergo translation to become an executable program, which is executed when the C++ implementation calls its main function.

-Certain words in a C++ program have special meaning, they are keywords.
+Certain words in a C++ program have special meaning, and these are known as keywords.
 Others can be used as identifiers.
 Comments are ignored during translation.
 Certain characters in the program have to be represented with escape sequences.

-The entities of a C++ program are values, objects, references, functions, enumerators, types, class members, templates, template specializations, namespaces, parameter packs, and the this pointer.
+The entities of a C++ program are values, objects, references, structured bindings (since C++17), functions, enumerators, types, class members, templates, template specializations, namespaces, and parameter packs.
+Preprocessor macros are not C++ entities.

 Names encountered in a program are associated with the declarations that introduced them using name lookup.
 Each name is only valid within a part of the program called its scope.
 Some names have linkage which makes them refer to the same entities when they appear in different scopes or translation units.